Dr. Narayana Kocherlakota talks about real interest rates in Boston

 Minneapolis Fed president and chief executive officer (or CEO) Dr. Narayana Kocherlakota, spoke on the subject of low real interest rates at the Ninth Annual Finance Conference, held at Boston College in Boston, Massachusetts on June 5, 2014.
 Real rates of interest are the reported rates of interest, net of inflation.

 In his speech, Dr. Kocherlakota mentioned that real rates of interest had fallen sharply below 2007 levels, and five-year Treasury Inflation Protected Securities (or TIPS) yields were currently in negative territory.
-In this section, we’ll discuss some of the “unusual financial market outcomes” mentioned by Dr. Kocherlakota, resulting from low real rates of interest.
-We’ll also discuss the impact of these outcomes on the bond (AGG) and stock (VOO) markets.
+In the last section, we discussed Dr. Kocherlakota’s views of how the Fed must weigh the benefits of financial markets stability which may result through monetary tightening versus the adverse impact of higher real rates of interest on employment and prices.
+In this section, we’ll discuss his views on why financial stability concerns are likely to play a key role in framing future monetary policy.
+We’ll also discuss their implications on bond (BND) and stock (OEF) markets.